 In this tutorial, I’ll show you how you can use abstract fractal images to create a stunning dance photo manipulation in Photoshop.
-We’ll create the lighting effects using blend modes and using default Photoshop brushes.
-Then we’ll use fractal stock pack and lens flare to create a glowing lighting effect around the dancer.
+We’ll create the lighting effects using blend modes and use default Photoshop brushes.
+Then we’ll use the fractal stock pack and lens flare to create a glowing lighting effect around the dancer.
 You’ll also learn how to use brushes, working with filters and how to make the realistic light effect.

 Create the Background

-Create a new black document in Photoshop using the following settings :
+Create a new black document in Photoshop using the following settin gs:

-First we’ll create a cloud effect using two color blue and red.
+First, we’ll create a cloud effect using two color blue and red.
 Create a new layer and name it ‘red’.
 Set the foreground color to #7e0000 and paint a brush stroke as shown below.
 Use a soft round brush for painting the lights.

-Add a layer mask to red layer by clicking on second icon at the bottom of layer panel.
-While the layer mask is selected, go to Filter > Render > Clouds to apply a cloud effect to the layer mask of red layer.
+Add a layer mask to red layer by clicking on the second icon at the bottom of layer panel.
+While the layer mask is selected, go to Filter > Render > Clouds to apply a cloud effect to the layer mask of the red layer.
 Before applying cloud filter make sure foreground/background color are set to black/white (just press (D) on the keyboard to set it to default black/white color).

-Here you can see the cloud effect :
+Here you can see the c loud effect:

 Now again paint a brush stroke at the left top of the document and use the color #1c5363.
 Don’t forget to create new layer and then name this ‘blue’.

-Add a layer mask to blue layer and now apply the Clouds filter to it as well.
+Add a layer mask to the blue layer and now apply the Clouds filter to it as well.

 Add the Texture